> Are Potatoes Gluten Free?

-- allergenic.
+- Allergenic.
 Potatoes are in the nightshade family.
 Digestive problems and aching joints are common complaints from people who react to nightshades.
-I sometimes get joint pain within 24 hours if I eat potatoes, and itchy skin too, so I must limit them.
-If you think you might be allergic to potatoes, but you’re unsure, try peeling them and cooking them until soft and eating them with coconut oil or butter.
-If you still seem to react to them, you can try a different variety perhaps, but it may be that you have to avoid them.
+I sometimes get joint pain within 24 hours if I eat potatoes, and itchy skin.
+If you think that you might be allergic to potatoes, but you’re unsure, remove the skin, boil until soft and eat them with coconut oil or butter.
+If you still react, you can try a different variety of potatoes, but it may be that you have to avoid all potatoes.

 Are Potatoes with Greenish Skins Poisonous?

 Yes, they contain a toxic substance called solanine.
 A greenish hue on the skin tells you that solanine is present.
 The green comes from chlorophyll.

 Solanine serves an important purpose: it’s part of the plant’s defence against insects, disease, and predators.
 Potato leaves and stems are naturally very high in solanine, so don’t eat potato leaves and stems if you’re growing your own potatoes (you won’t see leaves and stems on store bought potatoes).
 Solanine develops in potatoes when spuds are subjected to light, or very cold or warm temperatures.
 Store your potatoes in a cool, dark place.

 Why is solanine a toxin?
 Solanine can interfere with the body’s ability to use a chemical that aids in the transmission of impulses between cells.
-If you eat solanine in large enough amounts, it can cause diarrhea, vomiting, headaches, and even paralysis of the central nervous system.
+If you eat solanine in large amounts it can cause diarrhea, vomiting, headaches and paralysis of the central nervous system.

-However, it’s unlikely that you’ll ever ingest enough solanine to do serious damage to yourself.
+Fortunately it’s unlikely that you’ll ingest enough solanine to do serious damage to yourself.
 A healthy adult would have to eat close to 4 1/2 pounds of green potatoes at once to experience serious neurological symptoms.
 That said, at lower doses, they can make you sick, so definitely don’t eat potatoes that have green eyes, sprouts, or greenish skins.